liulei/volks2/README.md

 **Output**:

-- `.sp.npy` file, the program will convert the `.sp` (txt format) file to dict, insert fitting result (calibrated and dedispersed vis data, tau, SNR, tau_sig) and save the dict as `.npy` format.
+- `.sp.npy` file, the program will convert the `.sp` (txt format) file to dict, insert fitting result (initial calibrated and dedispersed vis data, tau, SNR, tau_sig) and save the dict as `.npy` format.

 ### Calculation partials: `sp_calc.py`